All Episodes

 It is said that Romney does.

-But look, 70% of Republicans still say, after Romney's acing all these debates, that they prefer somebody else.
+But look, 70% of Republicans still say after Romney's acing all these debates that they prefer somebody else.

-Who, by the way, interesting interestingly, Obama wants to move back to the back of the bus.
+And the non-Romney flavor of the moment happens to be Herman Cain, who, by the way, interestingly, Obama wants to move back to the back of the bus.

-I mean, that's an obvious conclusion.
+I mean, that's an obvious conclusion one could draw.

-Yeah, the phrase is what's cut won't flop.
+You know, the phrase is what's cut won't flop.

-And it's true, you're editing a television show or a movie, and you're putting the final product together and you cut something out.
+And it's true, you're editing a television show or a movie and you're putting the final product together and you cut something out.

 Well, we're going to cut that because that can't flop.

-It's actually what what this stems from.
+It's actually what this stems from.

 If you read any of the philosophy of the great artists, almost all of them will tell you that what makes great art is what they take out of it, not what is added to it.